-The AD7690 voltage reference input, REF, has a dynamic input impedance and should therefore be driven by a low impedance source with efficient decoupling between the REF and GND pins, as explained in the Layout section.
+The AD7693 voltage reference input, REF, has a dynamic input impedance and should therefore be driven by a low impedance source with efficient decoupling between the REF and GND pins, as explained in the Layout section.

-When REF is driven by a very low impedance source (for example, a reference buffer using the AD8031 or the AD8605), a 10 μ F (X5R, 0805 size) ceramic chip capacitor is appropriate for optimum performance.
+When REF is driven by a very low impedance source (for example, a reference buffer using the AD8031 or the AD8605), a $10~\mu F$ (X5R, 0805 size) ceramic chip capacitor is appropriate for optimum performance.

 If an unbuffered reference voltage is used, the decoupling value depends on the reference used.
-For instance, a 22 μ F (X5R, 1206 size) ceramic chip capacitor is appropriate for optimum performance using a low temperature drift ADR43x reference.
+For instance, a 22 μF (X5R, 1206 size) ceramic chip capacitor is appropriate for optimum performance using low temperature drift ADR43x and ADR44x references.

-If desired, a reference-decoupling capacitor with a value as small as 2.2 μF can be used with a minimal impact on performance, especially DNL.
+If desired, smaller reference decoupling capacitor values down to 2.2 μF can be used with a minimal impact on performance, especially DNL.